andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 :   Multiline text field

-*Q3.11*: Have these objectives changed any in the last 10 years?
+*Q3.11*: Have these objectives changed at all in the last 10 years?
 If so, how?

 :   Multiline text field